Roger Grosse and Marzyeh Ghassemi awarded AI2050 fellowships to advance research on beneficial AI

 Innovating care: Exploring the role of AI in Ontario’s health sector

-Experts explore how AI is transforming Ontario's healthcare sector, highlighting its potential to improve care and exploring pressing challenges around patient involvement, health equity, and trustworthy implementation.
-What are the opportunities for interdisciplinary collaboration in healthcare?
-What are the unintended consequences of AI use in healthcare and how can these be mitigated?
+What opportunities and challenges are there for the use of AI in healthcare?
+At a recent SRI workshop, experts explored how AI is transforming Ontario's healthcare sector, highlighting its potential to improve care and exploring pressing challenges around patient involvement, health equity, and trustworthy implementation.

 What do we want AI to optimize for?

 SRI researcher Silviu Pitis draws on decision theory to study how the principles of reward design for reinforcement learning agents are formulated.
 He also aims to understand how large language models make decisions by examining their implicit assumptions.
-Pitis has received a prestigious OpenAI Superalignment Fast Grant, valued at USD $150,000, to support his research.
+Pitis has received a prestigious OpenAI Superalignment Fast Grant to support his research.

 Shedding some light on the SRI summer research assistant program